SI669-internal/hw5-messageboard-starter/README.md

 8. Indicate in your Canvas comments which requirements (including extra credit) you believe you met.

 ## Notes
 * To get full credit, you will need to use Firebase queries (i.e., not separate collections) to select messages for each board.
 To support this, you can add an additional field to each message that keeps track of which board the message belongs to.
+This approach is also WAY easier than using separate collections.
+The "board" just becomes metadata on each message that you can use for filtering.
 * The starter code is set up to allow the app to unsubscribe and resubscribe to the updates from the 'messageBoard' collection at any time.
 This allows you to change the query whose updates you are listening for.
 * Remember that you can have useEffect run on every render (don't provide a second argument) or run only once (provide an empty list as the second argument).
 You can also have it run only when specified variables *change*.
 For example, `useEffect(()=>{/*function*/}, [foo])` would run after any render if and only if the value of `foo` had changed since the previous render.
 This information is likely to come in handy.
 * You will need to cause things to happen in your app from another instance of the app, but you don't need to include video from both instances in your submission video.
 Just having things happen in the recorded app without any action by the current user is enough!